tbrowder/Raku-Advent/advent2022/tbrowder.md

 # pod2pdf $pod-object # args ...
 ```

-IT used the module in its wrapper program and added some convenience input options.
+IT used the module in its wrapper program, **combine-pdfs.raku**, and added some convenience input options.
 Raku is used World-wide so they allowed for various paper sizes and provide settings for US Letter and A4.
-Finally, they provided some other capabilities by customizing the `PDF::Lite` object after the base document was created:
+Finally, they provided some other capabilities by customizing the `PDF::Lite` object after the base document was created so it can:

   * Combine multiple documents into a single one

   * Provide a cover and a title for the unified document

-  * Provide a cover and a title for each of the two articles
+  * Provide a cover and a title for each of the child articles

 See program `combine-pds.raku` for details, but the flow inside looks something like this: